 5. Abusing Broad Match Terms & Ignoring Keyword Match Types

-You need to learn how to use the AdWords match types correctly.
+You need to learn how to use the Google Ads match types correctly.
 There are three match types-: broad, phrase, and exact.

 - Broad match keywords will display your ad for any broad search query that contains the words in your keyword.
 A broad match keyword phrase like “water coolers” will display ads for search queries like “water coolers BIBO” or “Where can I find water coolers in red.”